Functional central limit theorems for rough volatility

 \subsection{Invariance principle for rough processes}

 We have set the ground to extend our results to processes that are not necessarily $(1/2-\eps)$-H\"older continuous, Markovian nor semimartingales.
 More precisely, we are interested in $\alpha$-H\"older continuous paths with $\alpha\in(0,1)$, such as Riemann-Liouville fractional Brownian motion or some $\TBSS$ processes.
-A key tool is the Continuous Mapping Theorem, first proved by Mann and Wald~\cite{Mann-Wald}, which establishes the preservation of weak convergence under continuous operators.
+A key tool is the Continuous Mapping Theorem, first proved by Mann and Wald~\cite{MW43}, which establishes the preservation of weak convergence under continuous operators.

 \begin{theorem}[Continuous Mapping Theorem] Let $(\Xx,\|\cdot\|_{\Xx})$ and $(\Yy,\|\cdot\|_{\Yy})$ be two normed spaces and assume that $g:\Xx\to \Yy$ is a continuous operator.
-If the sequence of random variables $(Z_n)_{n\geq 1}$ converges weakly to~$Z$ in $(\Xx,\|\cdot\|_{\Xx})$, then $(g(Z_n))_{n\geq 1}$ also converges weakly to~$g(Z)$ in $(\Yy,\|\cdot\|_{\Yy})$. \end{theorem} Many authors have exploited the combination of Theorems~\ref{thm: Donsker} and~\ref{thm: continuous mapping} to prove weak convergence~\cite[Chapter IV]{Pollard}.
-This path avoids the lengthy computations of tightness and finite-dimensional convergence in classical proofs~\cite{Billingsley}.
-In fact, Hamadouche~\cite{Hamadouche} already realised that Riemann-Liouville fractional operators are continuous, hence Theorem~\ref{thm: continuous mapping} holds under mapping by H\"older continuous functions.
+If the sequence of random variables $(Z_n)_{n\geq 1}$ converges weakly to~$Z$ in $(\Xx,\|\cdot\|_{\Xx})$, then $(g(Z_n))_{n\geq 1}$ also converges weakly to~$g(Z)$ in $(\Yy,\|\cdot\|_{\Yy})$. \end{theorem} Many authors have exploited the combination of Theorems~\ref{thm: Donsker} and~\ref{thm: continuous mapping} to prove weak convergence~\cite[Chapter IV]{Pollard84}.
+This path avoids the lengthy computations of tightness and finite-dimensional convergence in classical proofs~\cite{Billingsley68}.
+In fact, Hamadouche~\cite{Hamadouche00} already realised that Riemann-Liouville fractional operators are continuous, hence Theorem~\ref{thm: continuous mapping} holds under mapping by H\"older continuous functions.
 In contrast, the novelty here is to consider the family of GFO applied to Brownian motion together with the extension of Brownian motion to It\^o diffusions.
-In fact, minimal changes to the proof of Proposition~\ref{prop: mapping BM} yield the following: \begin{corollary} If~$Y$ solves~\eqref{eq:diffusion}, then $\displaystyle (\Gg^\alpha Y)(t)=\int_0^t g(t-s)\D Y_s$ almost surely for all $t\in\TT$ and $\alpha\in\Rkl$. \end{corollary} The analogue of Theorem~\ref{thm: Donsker diffusion} for~$Y$ follows by continuous mapping along with the fact that $\Gg^\alpha$ is a continuous operator from $\left(\Cc^{\lambda}(\TT),\|\cdot\|_{\lambda}\right)$ to $\left(\Cc^{\lambda+\alpha}(\TT),\|\cdot\|_{\lambda+\alpha}\right)$ for all $\lambda\in(0,1)$ and $\alpha\in\Rkl$.
+In fact, minimal changes to the proof of Proposition~\ref{prop: mapping BM} yield the following: \begin{corollary} If~$Y$ solves~\eqref{eq:diffusion}, then $\displaystyle (\Gg^\alpha Y)(t)=\int_0^t g(t-s)\D Y_s$ almost surely for all $t\in\TT$ and $\alpha\in\mathfrak{R}^{\frac{1}{2}}$. \end{corollary} The analogue of Theorem~\ref{thm: Donsker diffusion} for~$\Gg^\alpha Y$ holds as follows: \begin{theorem}[Generalised rough Donsker] For $(Y_n)$ in~\eqref{eq:Donskerdiffusion}, $Y$ its weak limit in $\left(\Cc^{\lambda}(\TT),\|\cdot\|_{\lambda}\right)$ for $\lambda<\frac{1}{2}$, then the representation